PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `user_parameter`

-The user_parameter is used to enable/disable the mention of a user on top of the message.
+The user_parameter subcommand is used to enable/disable the mention of a user on top of the message.

 ```css
 .custom_commands edit [user_parameter|up] <command> <enabled>